hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - **Asymptotique analysis depends on the Density of the graph**
 - **Connected Components**:
     - A Graph vertices can be partitioned into Connected Components
-    - So that v is reachable from w if and only if they are in the same connected component
+    - So that ν is reachable from w if and only if they are in the same connected component
 - A **Cycle** in a graph:
     - It's a sequence of vertices v1,..., vn so that
     - (v1, v2 ),..., (vn−1, vn), (vn, v1) are all edges